slamice/wri/fiction/zain-in-the-byside/ch2. At home and school.md

 The dog didn't look too big, but it eyed him cautiously.
 The burly kid pulled up a part of the gate and Zain slipped through slowly, now in the alley.
 He crept over to the leash, and the dog sat there as still as a board, but looking a bit more anxious.

+Zain looked back, and both of them had their arms crossed.
+The afro kid said "Come on, are you gonna help us get him or not?"

 He was a few feet away when the dog jumped up at him, it's teeth gnashing with shrieking loud barks that made Zain fall back in horror.

-The two kids behind him were laughing until a voice called out "HEY!"
-A voice screamed.
+The two kids behind him were laughing until a voice called out "HEY!".

 "Run!"
 Yelled the afro kid, and the two ran out of sight.

 The man saw Zain just getting out of the fence and grabbed him by the collar, "Who the damn are you?"
 The man peered at him.
-He was waering a sleeveless t-shirt with thick hair sprouting all over his body and was balding.
+He was waering a sleeveless t-shirt with thick hair sprouting all over his body except for his head, which was balding.

 "What are you doing with my dog?!"
+He yelled again.

-Zain tried to squirm away, "two kids said that was thier dog."
+Zain tried to squirm away, "those two kids said that was thier dog."

 "They damn wish it was their dog!"
-The man shouted, "He'll tear you up, you have to have a deathwish to be going in there and visit him."
+The man shouted, "He'll tear you up, you have to have a deathwish to be going in there and visit Burger."

 Zain said nothing, he just slumped his shoiulders and the man frowned at him.
 "Get out of here!
-If I see you trying to steal my dog again you're gonna regret it in a few different ways."
+If I see you trying to steal my dog again you're gonna regret it in a few different ways.
+Burger eats human burgers."

+Zain got to his feet and saw the two kids around the corner.

+"How was that funny?"
+Zain asked.

+"You just get what's coming to you.
+You're new so we have to teach you the neighborhood."

+"I don't need a tour from you."

+The burly kid came up to Zain adn cracked his knuckles.
+He was a foot taller than him.

+"You mess with us you'll be messing with the whole neighborhood, if you're still standing." said the afro kid.

+Zain looked at both of them.
+"Whatever, screw you guys."

+"Don't you have to go work at your laundrymat with your Mom?"
+The afro kid shouted at Zain as he was entering his building.

+Zain looked back befoe he entered his building, "yea don't boethr coming by, we can't wash out the stains in your underwear."

+He saw the burly kid begin to chase after him, but Zain ducked and ran up the stairs.